jkormu/Leela-chess-Tree/README.md

 ## Installation
 In order to run LcT you will need:
 * LcT executable
-* Special build of Lc0 engine capable of writing search tree to disk
+* Special build of Lc0 engine capable of writing search trees to disk
 * dll files required to run lc0 engine redistributed by lc0-project
 * At least one lc0 weight file